ec500-software-engineering/project-02-e-commerce-search-advertising-system/ads-searching-system/README.md

 ##### Cloud Platform: Heroku
 [Heroku]() is a cloud Platform-as-a-Service (PaaS) supporting several programming languages.
 It provides us one free instance to deploy our project without any cost.
 Plus, it contains lots of add-ons which are easy to use for our project.

-##### Unit Testing: JUnit
-[JUnit](junit.org/) is a unit testing framework to write repeatable tests.
-These unit tests are typically written and run by software developers to ensure that code meets its design and behaves as intended.

 ##### Build Tool: Maven
 [Apache Maven](https://maven.apache.org/) is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.